 Once more, many of these commonalities between Christ and Quetzalcoatl were remarked upon by the first non-native chroniclers, not a few of whom were so mortified to find basically their entire religion among the “savages” that they felt the need to destroy thousands of Mesoamerican writings and artifacts.

 Again, for those who are interested in this fascinating information, I raise this issue because it exists and is part of the comparative religion I wish to share.
-And again, for my Christ Con revision, I am attempting to find out the reason behind these astonishingly detailed correspondences.
-One of the reasons, I have suggested repeatedly, is because these mythical motifs represent astronomical and natural phenomena observable globally, but some of the intricate details may serve as evidence of some type of post-Beringian and pre-Columbian contact between the Old and New Worlds.
+And again, for my Christ Con revision, I will discuss the reasons behind these astonishingly detailed correspondences.
+One of these reasons, I have suggested repeatedly, is because these mythical motifs represent astronomical and natural phenomena observable globally, but some of the intricate details may serve as evidence of some type of post-Beringian and pre-Columbian contact between the Old and New Worlds.

 Parallels between Old and New World Religions

 Why do the Maya believe Christ is the sun?